csbridge/csbridge2020/README.md

 ### Local Development
 Run `./runLocal.sh` to compile and run a local copy of the website at `localhost:8000`.
 The script is long-running, monitoring any changes to the `templates` folder and automatically recompiling whenever a file changes so that you can see modifications you make while you are working.
 Enter `Ctl-c` to terminate the script.

+The website relies on several CSS classes (see [Timed Release](#timed-release)) to make certain content appear at certain times.
+To help with testing, when running _locally only_ (e.g. viewing via `localhost:` or `file://`), the site will show a bar at the top that allows you to preview what the site looks like at another time of day.
+When running hosted somewhere, such as `online.csbridge.org`, this bar does not show.

 ### Templates Structure

 + `announcements`: helper files relating to showing timed announcements on the main page of the website